Teófilo Gutiérrez: Lanús and Junior loans

 A few days after his untimely departure from Racing Club, Gutierrez signed a short-term loan contract with Lanús, for whom he would play in the Copa Libertadores.
-He made his debut for the club on 2 May, coming on as a substitute in the Copa Libertadores round of 16 loss against Vasco da Gama at Estádio São Januário.
+He made his debut for the club on 2 May 2012, coming on as a substitute in the Copa Libertadores round of 16 loss against Vasco da Gama at Estádio São Januário.
 He also played in the second leg a week later, where he scored a goal, but it was not enough as Lanús crashed out of the competition on penalties.
 His time at Lanús was cut-short after he left Argentina for his native Colombia without permission from the club, claiming that he was on international duty.
-When it was found out that he was not selected for the Colombia squad, Lanús cancelled his contract.
+When it was found out that he was not selected for the Colombia squad, Lanús cancelled his contract later that month.

 A six-month loan to Junior was then arranged, but Los Tiburones, who had made a considerable effort in the transfer market to reclaim the Liga Postobón title, failed to reach the finals.

 Cruz Azul

-In December 2012, Gutiérrez was sold to Mexican side Cruz Azul and signed a three-year-contract worth US$3 million, along with a salary of US$1.5 Million per year.
+In December 2012, Gutiérrez was sold to Mexican side Cruz Azul and signed a three-year contract worth US$3 million, along with a salary of US$1.5 Million per year.
 Despite being used as a substitute of Argentine striker Mariano Pavone for most of the season, he managed to score important goals for Cruz Azul in the Liguilla while Pavone was injured, including one in the final against América, although his team lost on penalties after a 2–2 draw over two legs.
 After a six-month spell at Cruz Azul, Gutierrez said he wanted to leave to Argentinian side River Plate, even though he initially expressed his will to stay at the Mexican club.
 He was part of the squad that won the 2013 Copa MX Clausura, where he scored a crucial goal in the quarter final against Chiapas.